 As permitted under the Companies Law, our Articles of Association provide that any director may, subject to the board of directors' approval, by written notice to us, appoint another person who is qualified to serve as a director to serve as an alternate director.
-Under the Companies Law, a person who is not qualified to be appointed as a director, a person who is already serving as a director may not be appointed as an alternate director.
+Under the Companies Law, a person who is not qualified to be appointed as a director, a person who is already serving as a director or a person who is already serving as an alternate director may not be appointed as an alternate director.
 Nevertheless, a director may be appointed as an alternate director for a member of a committee of the board of directors so long as he or she is not already serving as a member of such committee.
 An external director may not appoint an alternate director unless such alternate director is eligible to be an external director and has either "financial and accounting expertise" or "professional expertise," depending on the qualifications of the external director he or she is replacing.
 See "- External Directors."
-Similarly, an independent director within the meaning of the Companies Law may not appoint an alternate director unless such alternate director is eligible to be an independent director within the meaning of the Companies Law.
+Similarly, an independent director within the meaning of the Companies Law.
 An alternate director may be appointed for one meeting or until notice is given of the cancellation of the appointment.